Did you know?

-While the Zulu culture can be enjoyed at destinations across South Africa, none is as poignant as the heart of the Zulu kingdom in KwaZulu-Natal's Zululand.
-Here you can not only experience traditional Zulu hospitality, but also partake in the colourful customs of this renowned African nation.
+While Zulu culture may be enjoyed at destinations across South Africa, none is as poignant as the heart of the Zulu Kingdom, where visitors experience Zulu hospitality, dance, song and food.

-Visit Shakaland and Dumazulu to be a part of an authentic Zulu wedding; assist with the daily chores around the village or visit a local sangoma (traditional African healer).
-Venture into the townships on a township tour to see how people have adapted their age-old traditions to suit modern living.
+A visit to Shakaland or Dumazulu will allow you to become part of an authentic Zulu wedding; assist with the daily chores around the village or visit a local sangoma (traditional African healer).
+Take an ox-wagon to visit Zulu beehive huts or a township tour – to see shebeens (pubs), taverns and traditional medicine shops – to learn how the locals have adapted their age-old traditions to suit modern living.

-Stop off at Melmoth to visit the Valley of the Kings - the birthplace of King Shaka and the site of several Zulu kings' graves.
+Discover the heritage of Zululand when you stop off at Melmoth to visit the Valley of the Kings.
+This is the birthplace of legendary King Shaka – and the site of several Zulu kings' graves in the Emakhosini Valley..

-Zululand boasts a wealth of natural biodiversity.
-The Zululand Birding Route guides twitchers seeking out its 650 recorded bird species, either through self-drive or guided tours.
+Zululand also boasts a wealth of natural biodiversity.
+The Zululand Birding Route guides twitchers seeking out its 650 recorded bird species, by self-drive or on guided tours.
 The Dlinza Nature Reserve is a particularly popular birding spot.

-There are dozens of other nature and game reserves in this region, ranging from coastal and sub-tropical forested reserves along the coast to game reserves in authentic bush settings further north.
+There are many other nature and game reserves in this region, ranging from coastal and sub-tropical forested reserves along the coast to game reserves in authentic bush settings further north.

-Undoubtedly one of the region's biggest attractions is the Hluhluwe-Imfolozi Park.
-The park is the oldest on the continent and home to Africa's famous Big 5.
-It offers game drives, self-drive game routes, guided walks and fantastic wilderness trails that provide an intimate bush experience.
+Undoubtedly one of the region's biggest attractions is the Hluhluwe-Imfolozi Park, the oldest on the continent and home to Africa's famous Big Five – lion, rhino, elephant, leopard and buffalo.
+It offers visitors game drives, self-drive game routes, guided walks and wilderness trails that provide an intimate bush experience.

 Round off your Zululand expedition with a visit to Richards Bay.
-This delightful coastal town boasts beautiful beaches and stunning wetland scenery.
+This large harbour town boasts beautiful beaches and stunning wetland scenery.